hyperspy/rosettasciio/doc/index.rst

     :octicon:`rocket;2em;sd-text-info` Getting Started
     ^^^

-    New to rosettasciio or Python?
-The getting started guide provides an introduction on basic usage of rosettasciio and how to install it.
+    New to RosettaSciIO or Python?
+Find information on how to install RosettaSciIO.

   .. grid-item-card::
-    :link: user_guide/supported_formats/index
+    :link: supported_formats/index
     :link-type: doc

     :octicon:`checklist;2em;sd-text-info` Supported Formats
     ^^^

-    This provides a nice overview of the different files that can be read and written by rosettasciio.
+    Overview of the different file formats that RosettaSciIO can read from and write to, as well as information on specific options if applicable.

   .. grid-item-card::
     :link: user_guide/interoperability